opengisch/QField-docs/docs/background/case-studies/heritage-impact-assessment.md

 14. Context_Sheets (No geometry): This layer is the digital version of the context sheets register and contains all the information related to each context investigated.

-At this point, we need to simply transfer the master project created in Qgis with all the “project relation” and “widgets” to the tablet or the smartphone and manage it directly on site with Qfield to immediately appreciate its advantages and convenience (Figure 3).
+At this point, we need to simply transfer the master project created in QGIS with all the “project relation” and “widgets” to the tablet or the smartphone and manage it directly on site with QField to immediately appreciate its advantages and convenience (Figure 3).

-!![Figure 3 - An example of the same open area excavation GIS platform project in Qgis (above) and in Qfield (below).
+!![Figure 3 - An example of the same open area excavation GIS platform project in QGIS (above) and in QField (below).
 Image by Roberto Montagnetti 2019.](../../assets/images/heritage_impact_figure3.png)

-In fact, primarily, by using this system, archaeologists who are working in the field will be able to directly register the context numbers identified during the excavation within Qfield, in the appropriate “context register” table in the Qfield database.
+In fact, primarily, by using this system, archaeologists who are working in the field will be able to directly register the context numbers identified during the excavation within QField, in the appropriate “context register” table in the QField database.

 This aspect already speeds up on-site operations by saving the time generally taken to go back and forth from the site to the compound or from the site to the car/van and vice